bbc/tams/docs/adr/0039-remove-pre-actions.md

 ## Context and Problem Statement

 Prior to the open-sourcing of the TAMS specification, a performance bottleneck was noticed on some HTTP Object Storage implementations.
-When the number of objects in a bucket reached a certain number, there would be a multi-second delay to the processing of requests while the bucket was sharded.
+When the number of objects in a bucket exceeded a certain value, there would be a multi-second delay to the processing of requests while the bucket was sharded.

 This was initially mitigated by creating new buckets to limit the number of objects within any given bucket.
 As there is no requirement for users to use all object IDs allocated to them, an approach to avoiding/handling unused/empty buckets was required.